rrag/react-stockcharts/docs/md/SVG-VS-CANVAS.md

 The decision between choosing `svg` or `canvas` for a charting library is well discussed and there are no clear winners.

-I have described this before and using `svg` is very convinient from a developer standpoint.
+I have described this before and using `svg` is very convenient from a developer standpoint.
 Easy to debug, even easier to style.
-Using css to style a chart is just too cool.
+Using css to style a chart is just cool.

 However there comes a point where performance & memory become a bottleneck, especially in tablets/mobile (well in desktops too).

 Pan actions become laggy and not so responsive. and when looking at a lot of data points like the chart below, there are approx 250 DOM elements. and on pan action all these are updated to different `x`, `y`, `height` & `width`.
-The time taken to calculate of these values is negligible (<10 ms) but when rendering them it is as you can see for yourself.
+The time taken to calculate of these values is negligible (<10 ms) but when rendering them, it is as you can see for yourself.

 Here is where `canvas` shines.
 Given this dilema react-stockcharts provides 2 options.